What is all this new MeSH about? Exploring the semantic provenance of new descriptors in the MeSH thesaurus: Computing provenance of MeSH descriptors

 Therefore, when attempting to associate a new descriptor to an earlier SCR, we start by comparing the identifier of the preferred concept of the descriptor to the concept identifiers in earlier SCRs.
 If this exact-match search fails, we resort to the use of the PMN expressions mentioned above.
 In particular, we first use regular expressions to extract from the PMN field the preferred term (\textit{X}) of the old SCR and map it to some SCR identifier in the corresponding version of MeSH.
 In our analysis, this method managed to automatically identify the missing links for the majority of cases (74\%) where the PMN field matches the ``\textit{X was indexed under Y}'' expression and the exact-match search fails.

 For the few remaining cases, we calculated the similarity of \textit{X} and the current descriptor name to earlier SCR terms.
 Based on this similarity, the system produced best-match suggestions, which were confirmed manually.
-More details about this method are available in a technical report available online~\footnote{https://docs.google.com/document/d/1J3X5OlrkIErDR-qJf0KT669Du9xndfPNBRumhYS9Yxw/edit?usp=sharing}.
+More details about this method are available in a technical report available online~\cite{nentidis2021all}.
 There is also a small number of cases where more than one old SCRs is reported in the PMN field.
 In such cases, only the first SCR was considered, as this usually corresponds to the preferred concept of the new descriptor, representing its central meaning.

-\paragraph{Extraction from the PI field:} The PI (\textit{Previous-Indexing}) field of a MeSH descriptor can be used to link a new descriptor to old ones, when such a link is not provided explicitly, that is by a previous state of the descriptor as a subordinate concept or SCR.
+\paragraph{Extraction from the PI field:} The PI (\textit{Previous-Indexing}) field of a MeSH descriptor can be used to link a new descriptor to old ones when such a link is not provided explicitly, that is by a previous state of the descriptor as a subordinate concept or SCR.
 The PI field contains a list of semi-structured notes in English.
 Each note usually consists of the relevant descriptors for a previous period, often followed by the corresponding time period in parentheses (Fig.~\ref{fig:AD}).
-Exploiting this pattern we used regular expressions to extract the terms and the corresponding time periods~\footnote{Some exceptions not fitting the patterns were identified and handled manually.}.
-In cases where the PI field consists of multiple notes, all the descriptors with the most recent end year are considered as PHs, as done for ``Shoulder Dystocia'' in the example of Fig.~\ref{fig:MulitpleCodes}.
+Exploiting this pattern we used regular expressions to extract the terms and the corresponding time periods.\footnote{Some exceptions not fitting the patterns were identified and handled manually.} In cases where the PI field consists of multiple notes, all the descriptors with the most recent end year are considered as PHs, as done for ``Shoulder Dystocia'' in the example of Fig.~\ref{fig:MulitpleCodes}.
 Any older PI elements are neglected.